-In 2013 the school achieved Band One status and have continued to improve year on year and are likely to become a 'green school' in the schools categorisation.
+In 2013 the school achieved Band One status and have continued to improve year on year and as of 2017 became a 'green school' in the schools categorisation.

 The continued success and the accomplishments of the students is a result of the dedication, hard work and talent of the staff and students coupled with the support received from the community and governors.
 The three year average puts Ferndale at the top of RCT in regard to added value to the of which sets Ferndale in top quarter of schools in wales for every measure.

-In 2015, Level 2+ more than doubled over a four year period and an outstanding 96% was maintained for Level 2.
+Over a four year period Level2+ at the school has more than doubled and an outstanding 96% was maintained for Level 2.
 In addition to this 100% of students achieved 5 or more a Level 1 qualification for the third year running.
 Every pupil leaves the school with at least 5 recognised and valuable qualifications.